Boostcom/docs.loyalty.boostcom.no/source/includes/api_v3.md

 **GET** `api/v3/loyalty_clubs/:loyalty_club_slug/members/me`

-Returns "current" member - the one related with given OAuth token object.
+Returns "current" member - the one that given Authorization token has been issued for.

 As a member-related action, it requires member authorization.
 See [OAuth](#v3-oauth2).